 Always set your GPS to the map datum shown on your map!

-Always use the proper scale card for measuring!
+Always use the proper scale card for measuring on a map!

-CONTOUR LINES

-The closer the contour lines, the steeper the terrain.
+CONTOUR LINES The closer the contour lines, the steeper the terrain.
 Check the map for the contour intervals.
 Contour lines will also have elevation markings.